[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 There are several contracts that need to be in place before a wind project enters commercial operations.
-During the development phase, the Turbine Supply Agreement (TSA), the Balance of Plant (BoP) Engineering, Procurement, Construction, Installation (EPCI) Contracts, and the WTG Service and Maintenance Agreement (SMA) are the focus, but project agreements needed goes far beyond those ones.
+During the development phase, the Turbine Supply Agreement (TSA), the Balance of Plant (BoP) Engineering, Procurement, Construction, Installation (EPCI) Contracts, and the WTG Service and Maintenance Agreement (SMA) are the focus, but project agreements needed go far beyond those ones.

 As such, a wind project owner shall: